unrealwork/axibase-collector/README.md

 ## Overview

-Axibase Collector is a Java-based collection daemon that retrieves data from external sources and uploads it as series, properties, and messages into Axibase Time Series Database.
+Axibase Collector is a Java-based ETL application that queries external data sources on schedule and uploads received data as series, properties, messages, and files into Axibase Time Series Database.

-The Collector can also download files in a variety of input formats and upload them into ATSD for parsing.
+It supports [collections](collections.md)-based automation in order to query as many data sources as possible with the same configuration.

+## Typical Use Cases

+* Download CSV/TSV file from a web or FTP server and upload it into ATSD
+* Query a web service, convert its JSON output into tabular format and upload it into ATSD
+* Historize metrics by querying current values and storing their time-stamped history in ATSD
+* Offload prunable data from relational databases for long-term storage in ATSD

 ## Supported Data/Network Protocols